The Geometry of Luck

 Effort reaches up to a certain height.
 Whatever closes the remaining distance is luck.
 As one share grows the other shrinks.
 After Längle.

 Two consequences.
 Since success requires both halves, neither can carry the full weight of explanation.
 Crediting yourself entirely for a success is as wrong as blaming yourself entirely for a failure.
 The depressive who reads every setback as personal incompetence and the narcissist who reads every win as personal genius are making the same error in opposite directions.
+Längle adds a caveat that keeps the symmetry honest.
+Repeated failure is not pure bad luck either.
+At some point the pattern stops being noise and becomes information about the effort.

 And since the halves multiply rather than add, more effort raises the distribution of possible outcomes without ever guaranteeing any single one of them.
 We can prepare the ground.
 We can't make the seed sprout.